MJOAN/Mongo-Cheerio-Scraper/README.md

 # Mongo-Cheerio-Scraper

 ### Overview
-In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.
+In this assignment, I created a web app that lets users view and leave comments on the latest news using Mongoose and Cheerio to scrape news from the New York Times.
+Technologies used are Express, Handlebars, Mongoose, Cheerio.

-### Before You Begin
-1. Create a GitHub repo for this assignment and clone it to your computer.
-2. Run `npm init`.
-When that's finished, install and save these npm packages:
-3. express
-4. express-handlebars
-5. mongoose
-6. body-parser
-7. cheerio
-8. request
+Check out [my demo](http://mongo-newyorktimes-scraper.herokuapp.com/) to study the app's basic functionality.
+This demo is deployed on Heroku using mLab which works as a remote MongoDB!

 ![Node Screenshot 8](ss1.png)
 ![Node Screenshot 7](ss2.png)
 ![Node Screenshot 7](ss3.png)
 ![Node Screenshot 7](ss4.png)

-9. In order to deploy your project to Heroku, you must set up an mLab provision. mLab is remote MongoDB database that Heroku supports natively.
-Follow these steps to get it running:
+These were the steps I took to provision mLab on Heroku and get it running:

 1. Create a Heroku app in your project directory.
 2. Run this command in your Terminal/Bash window: